saminoorsyed/algorithmStudy/backtracking/backtracking.md

         so the first call to backtrack should call is pal on string[0:1] and backtrack on [1:string length] use the append to answer can check if palidrome then pop methodology

+        if we're not dealing with a palindrom, the list lengthens. if we are then we add to the result and check the rest of the list, setting a new start value to loop through the end.

+        as we bubble back up the recursion, the letters at the end start to group, creating checking longer and longer sets for palindromes

+        as we get groupings near the beginning, the letters at the end are re checked and added to the specific set that is appended to the answer group. you can imagine it like a wave that can get bigger and bigger as it bubbles back up the recursive tree

         append, check and then pop